jhudsl/tidyversecourse/docs/04-dataviz.md

 ![`fill` automatically colors the bars](images/gslides/211.png)

 Great!
 We now have a plot with bars of different colors, which was our first goal!
 However, adding colors here, while maybe making the plot prettier doesn't actually give us any more information.
-We can see the same pattern of which clarity is most frequent among the diamonds in our dataset that we could in the first plot we made.
+We can see the same pattern of which clarity is most frequent among the diamonds in our dataset like we could see in the first plot we made.

 Color is particularly helpful here, however, if we wanted to map a *different* variable onto each bar.
 For example, what if we wanted to see the breakdown of diamond "cut" within each "clarity" bar?